tdwg/tcs2/docs/index.md

   records and show how TCS can be applied to real-world situations.
 There are recipes for some taxonomic revisions, including the one example that shipped with TCS 1, a checklist, a page from the Catalogue of Life and entries from AviBase.
+Also, some examples of how to use TCS in combination with Darwin Core, for identifications and nomenclatural type designations, are included.

-- [Bibliography](./bibliography/) — The references cited in the varius
+- [Bibliography](./bibliography/) — The references cited on this website.
-  documents.

 <br><br>